Particle Trajectories for Quantum Maps: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Maciej Zworski and Martin Fraas for helpful discussions as well as two anonymous referees for numerous helpful corrections and suggestions.
-The authors also thank Semyon Dyatlov for providing a reference to proving Proposition \ref{p:Evolved_Symbol_Bound} and to Ian Gleason and Oliver Edtmair for fruitful discussions in writing up the proof in the appendix.
+The authors also thank Semyon Dyatlov for providing a reference to proving Proposition \ref{p:Evolved_Symbol_Bound} and to Oliver Edtmair and Ian Gleason for fruitful discussions in writing up the proof in the appendix.
 This paper is based upon work supported by National Science Foundation grant DMS-1952939.
 The second author gratefully acknowledges support from the National Science Foundation Graduate Research Fellowship under grant DGE-1650114.